This congregation is blessed with parishioners of all ages, and there are many opportunities to be together.

 St. Mary’s Guild

 The St. Mary’s Guild is the oldest continuously functioning lay-led organization at St. Clement’s.
 This women’s group was formed in 1962 for the sole purpose of raising funds for capital expenses not covered by the general church budget.
 Our members gather monthly to discuss and plan ways to help keep our lovely sanctuary, hall, and grounds attractive and in good working order.
-They meet the third Wednesday of the month at 7:30 PM.
+They hold recurring fundraisers that have become memorable events for the St. Clement’s Family, such as bake sales, a crab feed, and a lawn sale.
+The Guild meets the third Wednesday of the month at 7:30 PM.
 All women of the parish are welcome.
 Contact Barbara Smith if interested.

 Parents’ Book Club